 The scope of the Bye Laws and how they may be amended is set out in Article 62 of the Company’s Articles of Association.
 In the event of a conflict between the Bye Laws and the Articles, the Articles will prevail.

-- A Membership application form must be completed.
-The application form requires the applicant to agree to abide by the Memorandum and Articles of the PSSA and by these Bye Laws.
+A Membership application form must be completed.
+The application form requires the applicant to agree to abide by the Memorandum and Articles of Association of the PSSA and by these Bye Laws.
+All applicants will be initially vetted to ensure that they comply with the membership criteria.

-Full member – a manufacturer or installer (or both) or test house of high security perimeter protection products that can meet the full member membership criteria.
+A Manufacturer or both Manufacturer and Installer or test house of independently tested and rated high security perimeter protection products that can meet the full member membership criteria.

-Associate member – organisations who have legitimate interest in the high security perimeter protection market sector and who are manufacturers or installers that currently do not altogether meet the requirements for full membership.
-Associate Membership is also available for other organisations who are neither manufacturers nor installers but still have legitimate interest in external perimeter protection (e.g. security consultants, relevant government departments, utility companies).
+Organisations who demonstrate legitimate interest in the independently tested and rated high security perimeter protection products market sector and who are Manufacturers or Installers that currently do not altogether meet the requirements for full membership.
+Associate Membership is also available for other organisations who are neither manufacturers nor installers but still have legitimate interest in external perimeter protection (e.g. relevant Government departments, utility companies).

-Each Member may pay such initial sum by way of entrance fee on becoming a Member and will pay such annual or other periodical contributions, calculated on such basis and payable at such time or times as agreed by the Members in General Meeting.
+Each Member will pay such annual or other periodical contributions, calculated on such basis and payable at such time or times as agreed by the Members in General Meeting.

 Resignation and Termination of Membership